pushplay/stripe-stateful-mock/README.md

 Simulates a stateful Stripe server for local unit testing.
 Makes Stripe calls 50-100x faster than testing against the official server.
 Supports: charging with the most common [test tokens](https://stripe.com/docs/testing), capture, refund, creating and charging customers, adding cards by source token to customers, idempotency and Connect accounts.

 Correctness of this test server is not guaranteed!
-Set up unit testing to work against either the Stripe server with a test account or this unit test server with a flag to switch between them.
+Set up unit testing to work against either the Stripe server with a test account or this mock server with a flag to switch between them.
 Test against the official Stripe server occasionally to ensure correctness on the fine details.

 ## Usage